 Gas is supposed to travel through different parts of the intestines (that’s how it gets out, after all!).
 But when borborygmi is exceptionally loud or obvious, it might indicate discomfort.

 “It is one of those symptoms that can mean anything from trapped wind — totally harmless — to a twisted stomach (GDV) — totally deadly,” says Dr. Dave Nicol, BVMS Cert MGMT of Roundwood Vets.
 “But usually it is a sign that something has upset the stomach and is leading to more gas being produced or the intestines moving food along more quickly to get it out as fast as possible.”

-Dog stomach gurgling can signify several different things, which can range from the harmless and totally normal to a severe illness or complication.
+Dog stomach gurgling can signify several different things.
+These can range from the harmless and totally normal to a severe illness or complication.

-LaForest says, “The presence of stomach gurgling may occur from simply feeding table scraps, dietary changes, intestinal parasites, toxicity, immune-mediated conditions such as hemorrhagic gastroenteritis, IBS or Crohn’s, fluid in the abdominal cavity and potentially from an ingestion of a foreign body such as a rock, stick or toy that may have potentially perforated through the intestines.”
+LaForest says, “The presence of stomach gurgling may occur from simply feeding table scraps, dietary changes, intestinal parasites, toxicity, immune-mediated conditions such as hemorrhagic gastroenteritis, IBS or Crohn’s, fluid in the abdominal cavity and potentially from ingestion of a foreign body such as a rock, stick or toy that may have potentially perforated through the intestines.”